Plaquette with a profile of Adam Mickiewicz (1798–1855)

 The image of Adam Mickiewicz, a poet, principal figure of Polish Romanticism, considered “national bard”, became a frequent motif in medallic art while the poet was still alive.
 The occasions included the anniversaries of his birthday, and later death, and notably bringing back of the bard’s remains on 4 July 1890 from the Montmorency cemetery near Paris to the Wawel Castle, and the 100th anniversary of his birthday.

-Some of the portraits were inspired by the medallion designed in 1829 by French sculptor David d’Angers (1788–1856).
-Others made reference to the sumptuous medallion modelled in 1887 by Leopold Steinmann (1848–1897), a Polish artist working for the Imperial Mint in Petersburg.
-Others depicted Mickiewicz as seen on the statues erected in his honour, for example the sculpture by Teodor Rygier (1841–1913) unveiled in 1898 in Kraków, or the statue by Cyprian Godebski (1835–1909) in Warsaw.
+Some portraits were modelled on a medallion from 1829 by French sculptor David d’Angers (1788–1856).
+Others referred to the imposing medallion from 1887 by Leopold Steinmann (1848–1897), Polish artist working at the Imperial Mint in Saint Petersburg.
+Others followed the models of Mickiewicz’s statues, raised in 1898 in Kraków by Teodor Rygier (1841–1913), and in Warsaw by Cyprian Godebski (1835–1909).

 A special feature among the poet’s medallic images in the holdings of the Museum is a plaquette designed by the long-term artistic director of the State Mint in Warsaw, sculptor Józef Aumiller (1892–1963).
 The artist’s oeuvre includes numerous portrait plaquettes with images of notable figures of politics, culture and science, created between 1925 and 1939 in forty thematic series.
 He also designed a number of miscellaneous portrait medals.
 The vast majority of his works, modelled on official portraits, are characterised by tranquil compositions, flat modelling and heavily underscored drawing.